gregmuller/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/IRIasTs.png" height="80%" width="80%"/>
 <br />
 <br />
 Input IP address and Subnet mask.
-Use loopback address 127.0.0.1 in the DNS Server or 169.254.209.133 to loop to the computer to itself:  <br/>
+Use loopback address 127.0.0.1 in the DNS Server or 169.254.209.133 to loop to the computer to itself.
+Go to Server options under IPV4 and add "003 Router" and add the domain IP address 172.16.0.1:  <br/>
 <img src="https://i.imgur.com/SwsJTlx.png" height="80%" width="80%"/>
 <br />
 <br />